 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.

-Our accessibility examiner, Ben Kendall, first checked Todo Math accessibility 3 months ago.
+Our accessibility examiner, Ben Kendall, first checked Todo Math accessibility a year ago.

 For each child profile, you can enable OpenDyslexic font from the Parent page, as well as change the skill level of the questions asked.
 Text, present and needed on both the parent and child pages, can be very small, although typically high in contrast.
 In stages, you can press a button to have the objective, shown in text, read out by a digital voice.